 Step 1: Get Your TEFL Certificate Online

 The best thing we ever did to further our teaching careers was to get our TEFL certificates online with Bridge TEFL.
 There are lots of different types of English teaching certificates so don’t worry if you’re confused by all the acronyms.
-Click here to learn about the different certifications and ways to get them.

 Bridge TEFL has some pretty good discounts on their courses for this month.
 Click here to check the price and learn about the courses they offer.